Skip to main content

 Publication models

-By providing the ability for consumers to choose the publication model, Orcfax will enable dApps to increase flexibility and cost efficiency by choosing how best to receive their data: hourly, daily or when there’s a real-time requirement for the data (e.g. liquidations).
+By providing integrators the ability to choose the publication model, Orcfax will enable dApps to increase flexibility and cost efficiency by choosing how best to receive their data: hourly, daily or when there’s a real-time requirement for the data.

 The heartbeat publication model